lsst-sqre/roundtable/docs/ops/vault/index.rst

 The recovery key for the Vault is kept in 1Password.

-.. rubric:: Changing Seal Keys
+.. rubric:: Changing seal keys

 It is possible to change the key used to seal Vault (if, for instance, Vault needs to be migrated to another GCP project), but it's not well-documented and is moderately complicated.
 Here are the steps: